 top of page

-She has shown and performed work widely internationally and in Ireland, including the Museum Of Fine Art, Florida (2024), Stable Gallery, Washington (2023), the Katzen Arts Centre, Washington, the Barbican, UK, Edinburgh Fringe Festival, Irish Museum of Modern Art, Taigh Chearsabhagh Museum (2015), Galway Arts Centre and the National Gallery of Ireland.
+Select notable exhibitions and performance works include the Museum Of Fine Art, Florida, Stable Gallery, Washington, Katzen Arts Centre, Washington, the Barbican, UK, Edinburgh Fringe Festival, Irish Museum of Modern Art, Taigh Chearsabhagh Museum, Galway Arts Centre and the National Gallery of Ireland.

 Greywood Arts, Cork - Artists Residency, May 25